aiman-al-masoud/deixiscript/README.md

 # Deixiscript

-Deixiscript is a simple naturalistic programming language, described and implemented in my master's thesis.
+Deixiscript is a prototype rule-based naturalistic programming language, described and implemented in my master's thesis.